emmaggie/nd4j/getstarted.md

 * ND4J requires [Java 7](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html).

 * You can install ND4J either from source or from Maven central.
-Here are the **source** instructions.
+Either way you do it, you need to run this git command and cd into an ND4J working directory.

          git clone https://github.com/agibsonccc/nd4j
          cd nd4j